Sensitivity of mixing times of Cayley graphs: Preliminaries

 \subsection{Mixing times}

-We now define the relevant notions of mixing: TV, $L_2$ and uniform.
-We start with the TV mixing time which is the topic of this paper.
-Suppose we have a Markov chain $X_t$ (in continuous or discrete time) with stationary measure $\pi$, and denote the probability that $X_t=y$ conditioned on $X_0=x$ by $P_t(x,y)$.
-Then the total variation mixing time (often abbreviated to TV mixing time or simply \emph{the} mixing time) is defined by
+We now define the relevant notions of mixing: total variation, $L_2$ and uniform.
+We start with the total variation mixing time which is the topic of this paper, and which we will simply call \emph{the} mixing time. \begin{definition} Let $X_t$ be a Markov chain on a finite state space (in continuous or discrete time) with stationary measure $\pi$, and denote the probability that $X_t=y$ conditioned on $X_0=x$ by $P_t(x,y)$.
+Then the mixing time is defined by

-When we are given a graph (Cayley or otherwise, weighted or not) and we talk about the mixing time of the graph in discrete time we always means for \emph{lazy} random walk, i.e.\ random walk which has, at each step, probability $\frac12$ to stay at the same vertex.
+\end{definition} In discrete time we often assume that $X_t$ is lazy, i.e.\ that at each step, $\Pr(X_{t+1}=X_t)\ge \frac12$, and we will not state this explicitly.
+In particular, the mixing time in Theorem \ref{thm:short} is for the lazy chain.
 (Without laziness issues of bipartiteness and near bipartiteness pop up, which have little theoretical or practical interest; see e.g.\ \cite{tave,PS} and \cite[Remark 1.9]{cf:Basu}).

+The other notions we are interested in are the $L_2$ and uniform mixing time and the average $L_2$ mixing time.
+Here are the relevant definitions. \begin{definition}Let $X_t$, $\pi$ and $P_t(x,y)$ be as above.
+Then the $L_2$ mixing time, the $L^\infty$ (or uniform) mixing time and the average $L_2$ mixing time are, respectively,